nus-te3201/website/admin/index.md

 ### Deliverables

 * **Week 8** (mid-term submission): 10%
-  * Functionality: at least most of the basic requirements are fulfilled
+  * Functionality: at least most of the basic requirements are fulfilled (you may leave out the _persistence_ requirement)
     * Submission: demo during lecture in week 8
   * Documentation:
     * User stories covering all current and future functionalities, some use cases, some non-functional requirements, at least one activity diagram related to the product